-(Matthew 13:26) So when the plants came up and bore grain, then the weeds appeared also.
+(Matthew 13:26) But when the blade was sprung up, and brought forth fruit, then appeared the tares also.

 The weeds Zizanion (Greek) are also called "darnel" and "tares."
 These weeds are poisonous and can make people sick.
 The tares look like wheat as they begin growing but can be easily distinguished and separated from the wheat at harvest time.